Ravenstine/skillex/README.md

 Skills In Pills
 ===============

-**NOTE:** I planned on building this system out, but I've been distracted by many things not Alexa-related.
-If I do continue work on this, it will probably end up as a major rewrite with some different paradigms as I have never been completely satisfied with the logic flow.
-For the time being, treat this thing as a toy.

-A nicer way to write Alexa skills.
-(WIP)

 - Rapidly prototype fun & useful skills through human-readable configuration.
 - Easily handle many complex states within a skill.
-- Compile your intent schema from your skill configuration.
-Never be baffled at synatx errors in your schema.†

 ## Structure

-A skill is configured almost entirely through YAML files called "pills".
-If you are familiar with [how to write YAML](https://learnxinyminutes.com/docs/yaml/), then you know how to write a skill with pills.
+A skill is configured almost entirely through [YAML](https://learnxinyminutes.com/docs/yaml/) files called "pills".
 An entire skill can be represented in a single pill(entrypoint.yml), or multiple pills can be used to represent groups of states(e.x. different "scenes" in a text adventure game).

 ## Getting Started

-At the moment, Skills in Pills is available simply as an app skeleton.
-Follow these instructions to install:

-- `npm install -g skills-in-pills`
+`npm install -g skills-in-pills`

+This tool is designed to be used with the Ask CLI.

+[Ask CLI](https://developer.amazon.com/docs/smapi/ask-cli-command-reference.html): `npm install -g ask-cli`

+It's also recommended you use Bespoken Tools for developing your skill without having to frequently redeploy to see your changes.

-- Install [Bespoken Tools](https://bespoken.tools/): `npm install -g bespoken-tools`
+[Bespoken Tools](https://bespoken.tools/): `npm install -g bespoken-tools`

 ## Core Concepts

 A skill is configured almost entirely through YAML files referred to as "pills".
-If you are familiar with [how to write YAML](https://learnxinyminutes.com/docs/yaml/), then you know how to write a skill with pills.
 An entire skill can be represented in a single pill, or multiple pills can be used to represent groups of states(e.g. different "scenes" in a text adventure game).  `entrypoint.yml` is always the default pill.

 Each pill contains one or more "labels", which are merely the top-level objects in a pill.
-You can think of them as the equivalent of functions in a programming language, though they are much more constrained than that.
-A label can contain a variety of keys & values that build a skill response.
+Labels represent a very specific state in the execution of a skill, and can contain various key/value pairs used to build a skill response.

 For example, a label can have a `speak:` key that defines the speech text that is returned to an Alexa-enabled device.
 If you want to ask the user a question and wait for a response, you would define that with a `ask:`.